mcsymiv/gost/README.md

     // WebDriver default address
     WebDriverAddr:    "http://localhost:4444",

-    // File name in the root of project where webdriver logs will be added
+    // File name in the root of project where webdriver logs stored
+    // Each new test run will override previous one
     DriverLogsFile:   "../driver.logs",

-    // When set to 'true' screenshot will be made on failed 'find element' call
+    // When set to 'true' screenshot will be made
+    // on each failed 'find element' call
     ScreenshotOnFail: true,

     // Defines explicit timeout in seconds to wait for webelement
-    // WebService will retry to find element within this timeframe, i.e. 20 seconds
+    // WebService will retry to find element
+    // within this timeframe, i.e. 20 seconds
     WaitForTimeout:   20,

-    // Defines a pause in milliseconds between each retry calls to POST /session/{sessionId}/element
+    // Defines a pause in milliseconds
+    // between each retry calls to POST /session/{sessionId}/element
     WaitForInterval:  200,

-    // Directory (in this case a root) where you can store .js scripts
+    // Directory (in this case a root)
+    // where you can store .js scripts
     JsFilesPath:      "../",

-    // Directory where screenshots will be stored after each failed attempt to find element
+    // Directory where screenshots will be stored
+    // after each failed attempt to find element
     ScreenshotsPath:  "../",

     // Directory where Chrome record.json files are stored